isolonenko/fridgesnap.docs/PRIVACY_POLICY.md

 ### 6.4 Correction
 You can request correction of any inaccurate data.

-To exercise these rights, contact us at privacy@fridgesnap.app.
+To exercise these rights, contact us at ivan.slnnk@gmail.com.

 ---

 ## 7. Children's Privacy

 FridgeSnap is rated 4+ and does not knowingly collect information from children under 13.
-If you believe we have collected information from a child under 13, please contact us immediately at privacy@fridgesnap.app.
+If you believe we have collected information from a child under 13, please contact us immediately at ivan.slnnk@gmail.com.

 ---